wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-sharepoint-manage-sites/includes/sharing-permissions.md

 ## Sign out inactive users

-Idle session sign-out lets you specify a time at which users are warned and subsequently signed out of Office 365 after a period of browser inactivity in SharePoint and OneDrive.
+Idle session sign-out lets you specify a time at which users are warned and subsequently signed out of Microsoft 365 after a period of browser inactivity in SharePoint and OneDrive.
 Idle session sign-out applies to the entire organization and can't be set for specific sites or users.

 ## Learn more